-- Line-in Jack (Light Blue) This jack is used to connect any audio devices such as Hi-fi set, CD player, tape player, AM/FM radio tuner, synthesizer, etc. - Line-out Jack (Lime) This jack is used to connect a headphone or external speakers. - Mic-in Jack (Pink) This jack is used to connect an external microphone.
+- Mic-in Jack (Light Blue) This jack is used to connect an external microphone. - Line-in Jack (Lime) This jack is used to connect any audio devices such as Hi-fi set, CD player, tape player, AM/FM radio tuner, synthesizer, etc. - Line-out Jack (Pink) This jack is used to connect a headphone or external speakers.